SilverTerrier

 SilverTerrier is a code name for a syndicate of BEC cyber criminals.
 Identified by the Interpol's Global Financial Crime Taskforce to be from Nigeria, they are a syndicate of over 400 unique actors or groups accused of targeting thousands of organizations worldwide through business email compromise (BEC) scams.

 Starting as far back as 2014 as novices, the cyber crime gang has used tens of thousands of financial scams dating back using several malware tools.

 Background

 In 2014, security researchers at Palo Alto Networks' Unit42 threat-intelligence coined the name SilverTerrier to describe novice Nigerian malware groups using business email compromise attacks to exploit organizations across several sectors and countries.
 By 2019, 81,300 malware samples by Nigeria's BEC groups were attributed to over 2,100,00 attacks.
 In 2019, the group was linked to over 400 threat actors, compared to 300 in 2018.
 They were observed to have gone from launching 28,000 BEC attacks per month in 2018 to 245,637 in 2019 towards organizations across many sectors.

-They've been responsible for attacks on 50,000 different individuals and companies since inception.
+They have been responsible for attacks on 50,000 different individuals and companies since inception.

 They have been linked to several COVID-19 themed attacks consisting of fake orders for personal protective equipment, shipping delay notices for COVID-19-related items, fake vaccine-related news which come attached with malware.